 Winner - Best Solution Application in the Commercial Sector

 Rasto founded GRADIENT ECM and its subsidiary Minit.
-Under his leadership, Minit has grown into a high-performance process mining platform for the enterprise sector.
+Under his leadership, Minit has grown into a high-performance Process Mining solution for the enterprise sector.
 He is responsible for setting the overall direction for the company.

 Richard focuses on developing strategic partnerships and increasing customer usage and engagement.
 He joined Minit from Orderlord and InnoSense, which he co-founded.